Florajenner/sustainable-life-quiz/README.md

 ![Lighthouse](/assets/media/lighthouse.png)

+## Device Testing
+To ensure responsiveness and optimal performance, the site was tested on various devices such as desktops, laptops, tablets, and smartphones.

+## Browser Testing
+The website was tested on multiple browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari, to verify its proper functioning and display.

 ## Future projects
 Looking ahead, the vision for the quiz includes incorporating user-friendly sharing features, allowing our users to effortlessly share the quiz with friends and family.
 I would also like to include a high score feature and a way for users to compare their score against others.